Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/keeping-up-to-date.md

 For most users, halting the VM, fetching the latest version, then provisioning is perfectly safe.

-If for whatever reason the VVV VM is lost, VVV will attempt to restore from its own backups made via `vagrant-triggers`, but you should not rely on this ( and you shouldn't modify these backups either else data loss can occur on provisioning ).
+If for whatever reason the VVV VM is lost, VVV will attempt to restore from its own backups made, but you should not rely on this ( and you shouldn't modify these backups either else data loss can occur on provisioning ).